fairy-stockfish/fairy-stockfish.github.io/download.markdown

   * janggi - Includes the strongest NNUE for janggi
   * makruk - Includes the strongest NNUE for makruk

-After downloading the engine you can then also download [NNUE files](/nnue/) for your favorite variants to improve playing strength if desired.
-You can skip this step if you download one of the specialized versions (xiangqi/janggi/makruk) that already include the NNUE in the engine itself for convenience.
+After downloading the engine you will likely also want to download a [graphical user interface](/gui/) compatible with Fairy-Stockfish.
+Furthermore you can optionally also download [NNUE files](/nnue/) for your favorite variants to improve playing strength if desired.
+You can skip this step if you download one of the specialized versions (xiangqi/janggi/makruk) that already include the NNUE in the engine itself.

+If you want to first try out the engine online before downloading it, you can have a look at the [websites using Fairy-Stockfish](/online/), e.g., the [Fairy-Stockfish playground](https://fairyground.vercel.app/).

 ## Windows